-The United States is in the middle of the deadliest drug crisis in our history.
+The_United States is in the middle of the deadliest drug crisis in our history.
 Fueled by the growing opioid epidemic, drug overdoses have now become the leading cause of death nationwide for people under the age of 50.
-In Illinois, opioid overdoses have killed nearly 11,000 people since 2008.
-Just last year, nearly 2,000 people died of overdoses-almost twice the number of fatal car accidents.
+There were an estimated 107,891 overdose deaths in 2021, the highest number of overdose fatalities ever recorded in a 12-month period.

+In Illinois, more than 3,000 people died of overdoses in 2021.
+This increase began before the COVID-19 pandemic but accelerated throughout 2020 and 2021.
 Beyond these deaths are thousands of emergency department visits, hospital stays, as well as the pain suffered by individuals, families, and communities.
 The opioid epidemic is the most significant public health and public safety crisis facing Illinois.